The role of music in the early years

 Remember that music comes naturally.
 Help young children to hear the sadness or happiness in sounds.
 Fill them with confidence by trying to be more confident yourself.
 If you don’t restrict yourself to known songs or “real” instruments, you are free to make as many mistakes as you like.

-The important thing is to have fun, be encouraging and play lots of music.
+The important thing is to have fun, be encouraging and play lots of music in the early years of a child’s development.

 Linda Pound has a lifetime’s experience working to improve the care and education of young children and their family.
 She currently works as a consultant and publishes on many aspects of young children’s learning and development.